xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 ```
 So the paging state will be managed by the library using mainly two methods:
 - The first one, is a method to fetch an specific page, by a page number and a page size.
-This method should return a `Single<out T>`, where `T` could be anything.
+This method must return a `Single<out T>`, where `T` could be anything.
 - The second one, is a method to check if a page can be fetched.
-For example, if you know that the server has only 3 pages of 10 items each one, if the library invokes `canFetch(page = 5, pageSize = 10)` you should return `false`.
+For example, if you know that the server has only 3 pages of 10 items each, and the library invokes `canFetch(page = 5, pageSize = 10)` then you should return `false`.
 You have to implement this function using the service specifications.
-Sometime the service returns the amount of pages or the amount of entities in the response headers or in the response body, so you have to use that information to implement this function.
+Sometimes the service returns the pages amount or the entities amount in the response headers or in the response body, so you have to use that information to implement this function.
 However, if you know exactly the amount of pages or the amount of entities, the library provides a way to make this work easier.
 I will show that later.

-In order to use the **XLPaging Network support**, we have to implement just a `PagingHandler<ListResponse<T>>`, where the `ListResponse<T>` is how the library expects the service response.
+To use the **XLPaging Network support**, you have to implement just a `PagingHandler<ListResponse<T>>`, where the `ListResponse<T>` is how the library expects the service response.

 ```kotlin
 interface ListResponse<T> {